moby/moby/docs/reference/run.md

 The UTS namespace is for setting the hostname and the domain that is visible to running processes in that namespace.
 By default, all containers, including those with `--net=host`, have their own UTS namespace.
 The `host` setting will result in the container using the same UTS namespace as the host.
+Note that `--hostname` is invalid in `host` UTS mode.

 You may wish to share the UTS namespace with the host if you would like the hostname of the container to change as the hostname of the host changes.
 A more advanced use case would be changing the host's hostname from a container.

-> **Note**: `--uts="host"` gives the container full access to change the
-> hostname of the host and is therefore considered insecure.

 ## IPC settings (--ipc)